-States, the Constitution has never been understood to confer upon Congress the ability to require the States to govern according to Congress' instructions.").
-While Congress may under some circumstances condition the receipt of new federal funds, restricting past and future actions that indirectly coerces a State to adopt a federal regulatory system as its own" in violation of the Tenth
+never been understood to confer upon Congress the ability to require the States to govern according to Congress' instructions.").
+While Congress may under some circumstances condition the receipt of new federal funds, restricting past and future actions that "indirectly" use federal funds amounts to "Congress directly command[ing] a State to regulate or indirectly coerces a State to adopt a federal regulatory system as its own" in violation of the Tenth Amendment.
+National Federation of Independent Business v.
+Sebelius, 567 U.S. 519, 578 (2012).